-David Nisbet is Research Fellow in the Research School of Engineering at The Australian National University.
+David Nisbet is Research Fellow in the Research School of Electrical, Energy and Materials Engineering at The Australian National University.

 "I am developing new materials that support the growth of human cells.
 More specifically, I engineer synthetic environments for stem cells that promote their survival and function.
 From this we hope to regenerate brain cells and pathways that have become damaged, either through injury or through diseases such as Parkinson's disease."